Looking to be a guest on the @SexWithDrJess Podcast? Fill out our submission form and someone from our team will get back to you!

 It’s supposed to be the most wonderful time of the year, but for many, the holidays mean more responsibility, more stress and more friction.
 In this week’s podcast, Dr. Oren Amitay joins host Jessica O’Reilly to share specific tips to reduce relationship strife and promote a happy, harmonious and HOT holiday season.
 Be warned — Dr. Jess may or may not sing her heart out in this episode…

 In this episode of “Sex With Dr. Jess,” Sexologist and Relationship Expert Jessica O’Reilly talks about divorce: what are the signs, how do couples fight for their marriage, and what happens when a marriage fails.
 Are you and your spouse sexually compatible?
-Tune in for practical advice on how to be compatible in the long-run.
+Tune in to hear some tips on how to be compatible in the long run!

 For many couples, the biggest buzzkill involves spending too much time together!
 In this episode of Sex With Dr. Jess, Sexologist and Relationship Expert Jessica O’Reilly recounts what it was like to start traveling for work and missing her husband.
 Being able to balance your time with your lover is an important part of a relationship; dates with your friends, personal time, and traveling for work are important not just for you, but your relationship.